Orthopedic hip doctor

 Advanced treatment for hip pain: Why choose Aurora BayCare Medical Center?

-• Advanced treatments: We were the first hospital in the region to offer hip arthroscopy and anterior hip replacement.
-We also offer nonsurgical techniques such as regenerative medicine to improve flexibility and reduce pain with minimal tissue disruption.
+- Nonsurgical techniques: We also offer techniques such as regenerative medicine to improve flexibility and reduce pain with minimal tissue disruption.

 Hip treatments and services

 Hip pain causes vary, but all pain disrupts your life.
-Our experts treat a range of conditions with nonsurgical and surgical approaches.
-We offer:
+Our experts treat a variety of hip conditions with non-surgical and surgical approaches, including:

 Nonoperative orthopedics